Gerry, New York

 Gerry is a town in Chautauqua County, New York, United States.
 The population was 1,789 at the 2020 census.
 The town is named after Elbridge Gerry, the fifth Vice President of the United States.
 The town is centrally located in the county and is north of Jamestown.

 History

-Settlement began circa 1810.
-The town of Gerry was formed in 1812 from a part of the town of Pomfret.
+Settlement began circa 1810 with Amos Atkins, a surveyor, who built the first building, a log cabin.
+The town of Gerry was formed on June 1, 1812, from a part of the town of Pomfret.
+The first town meeting was held at the home of Major Samuel Sinclair, who was elected the first Supervisor that year.
+Sinclair is also the namesake of Sinclairville, located within the town.

 The size of the town was reduced by the formation of the newer towns of Ellington and Charlotte.
 By 1900, the population of Gerry was 1,198.

 Gerry is best known for hosting an annual rodeo (which has been an annual event in the town since 1945) and a Scandinavian folk festival, both of which are held in the summer.

 Geography

 According to the United States Census Bureau, the town has a total area of 93.6 km2, of which 0.05 sqkm, or 0.05%, is water.

 New York State Route 60 is a major north-south highway, and Chautauqua County Route 380 cuts through the southwest corner of the town.